Get exclusive member benefits & effect social change. Join Today

 Functioning tumors increase the production of adrenal hormones.
 With this type of tumor, large amounts of cortisol, testosterone, and aldosterone are usually found in the body.
 (Aldosterone is a hormone that regulates blood pressure.)

-Nonfunctioning tumors do not increase the adrenal glands’ hormone production.
+Nonfunctioning tumors do not increase the adrenal glands’ hormonal production.

 Most tumors on the adrenal glands are not cancerous.
 Only 5 to 10 percent of adrenal tumors are malignant.